Always Report Suspicions of Child Abuse!

 If you suspect a child is a victim, or if a child has made an outcry of abuse to you, your next steps are critical to that child's safety.
 By believing the child and reporting the abuse, you affirm the trust this child has in you to protect him/her.

-Reporting suspected abuse is the most important step you can take to protecting our children.
+Reporting suspected abuse is the most important step you can take to protect your children.
 If you suspect abuse, call your local Department of Social Services or Law Enforcement officer - you may remain anonymous.

 Please keep in mind that the law is specific about reporting child abuse.